trans-travel/trans-travel/us/nd.md

 North Dakota has several negative laws towards trans people.
-However, these laws are, thus far, fairly restricted and do not apply to most trans people in most situations.
+However, these laws are, thus far, fairly restricted and do not apply to most trans people in most situations, although government employees are entitled to misgender trans people under the law.

 North Dakota does criminalizes trans care for children which may have an impact on child custody.